tatref/tatref.github.io/content/blog/draft-2022-linux-zombie-processes/index.md

 Press enter to wait()
 ```

+When this signal is received, a parent should check it's children with `wait` to receive their exit codes, and clean the processes from the process list.

 # Conclusion
-- zombie is an expected state of a Linux program
+- Zombie is an expected state of a Linux program
-- too many zombies could mean the parent process is having an issue
+- Too many zombies could mean the parent process is having an issue
+- The zombie process in itself is not an issue

 # Sources & References
 1. Processes, forks, signals... - [BogoToBogo](https://www.bogotobogo.com/Linux/linux_process_and_signals.php)